 I called a feminist friend of mine, Hadiya*, 10 minutes ago to inform her that yesterday was the International Day to End Violence Against Women.

-I was so excited to tell her all about the great job UN Women were doing on Twitter – tackling abuse against women on all levels, be it emotional, sexual, domestic, intimate, or physical (See this updateable Moment on my Twitter account, dubbed Women, Identity, Sexism, & Racism, where I curated some of these tweets using the hashtags: #orangetheworld #16days #MeToo #Handmaidstale).
+I was so excited to tell her all about the great job UN Women were doing on Twitter – tackling abuse against women on all levels, be it emotional, sexual, domestic, intimate, or physical (#orangetheworld #16days #MeToo #Handmaidstale).

 It took me by surprise when she didn’t have the faintest clue that yesterday marked the International Day to End Violence Against Women!
 It also surprised me even more that she sounded like she was waiting for the conversation’s punchline, as if inquiring why in the world was I sharing this with her!